matthewdickinson/tyk-docs/tyk-docs/content/planning-for-production/ensure-high-availability/circuit-breakers.md

 Once the breaker has been tripped it will remain _open_, blocking calls to the endpoint until a configurable cooldown (or return to service) period has elapsed.
 While the breaker is _open_, requests to the endpoint will return `HTTP 503 Service temporarily unavailable`.

 In some scenarios the upstream service might recover more quickly than expected.
-Rather than being forced to wait until the end of the cooldown before reseting the circuit breaker (which will immediately allow full access to the upstream service), the middleware supports a _half-open_ mode.
+Rather than being forced to wait until the end of the cooldown before resetting the circuit breaker (which will immediately allow full access to the upstream service), the middleware supports a _half-open_ mode.

 In the _half-open_ mode, Tyk will periodically issue requests to the upstream service to check whether the path has been restored (while continuing to block client requests).
 If the Gateway detects that the path has been reconnected, the circuit breaker will be automatically reset (_closed_) and requests will be passed to the upstream again.